 The Ministry of the Environment, the Region of Tuscany, the Commune of Campo nell'Elba, the Port Authorities and the Diving Associations of the Island of Elba (CED) all took part in this project.

-Seven mooring buoysto be used for scuba diving - in full respect of the sea bed - have been positioned in specific areas; four of them are for the authorized Diving Centres who have the task of coordinating the scuba diving tours, and two are for the use of public offices, first aid and emergency organizations and for surveiilance, while the buoy number SP5 is not ready yet because it is near a very delicate archaeology site.
+Seven mooring buoys to be used for scuba diving - in full respect of the sea bed - have been positioned in specific areas; four of them are for the authorized Diving Centres that have the task of coordinating the scuba diving tours, and two are for the use of public offices, first aid and emergency organizations and for surveiilance.

 Scuba diving is permitted both within the biology protection zone (on the condition that the forementioned rules and regulations are obeyed) and in the shallows around Pianosa.
 Scuba diving is open to anybody and does not require authorization on behalf of the PNAT.